kubi2021/plugin.video.mubi/README.md

 - 🈯 Supports display of titles and descriptions in the languages supported by Mubi
 - 🔖 Retrieves and displays your MUBI watchlist within Kodi, allowing quick access to saved films directly from the main interface
 - 🗂️ Mubi collections are automatically converted to Kodi tags, enabling easy navigation of Mubi-curated collections directly within Kodi
+- 🎛️ Skip specific Mubi genres: Configure the addon to ignore movies from certain genres.
+Go to settings and enter the genres you'd like to skip, separated by semicolons (e.g., horror;comedy).

 ## Installation